nscherf/Machine-learning-lectures/slides-new.md

 ---

-## Machine Learning: A Taxonomy
+## A Taxonomy

-> A computer program is said to *learn* from experience E with respect to some class of tasks T and performance measure P if its performance at tasks in T, as measured by P, improves with experience E. -- from Mitchell, T. (1997).
+ A computer program is said to *learn* from experience E with respect to some class of tasks T and performance measure P if its performance at tasks in T, as measured by P, improves with experience E. -- Mitchell (1997).
 Machine Learning.
-McGraw Hill.

 ---

 ## The Task, T

-> A computer program is said to *learn* from experience E with respect to some class of **tasks T** and performance measure P if its performance at tasks in T, as measured by P, improves with experience E. -- from Mitchell, T. (1997).
+ A computer program is said to learn from experience E with respect to some class of **tasks T** and performance measure P if its performance at tasks in T, as measured by P, improves with experience E. -- Mitchell (1997).
 Machine Learning.
-McGraw Hill.

 ----

 ## The Task, T

-- ML is interesting for tasks that are too difficult to solve with fixed programs
+- ML is interesting for tasks that are too difficult to solve with fixed algorithms

 ----